 - Commencement Weekend in June

 - Memorial Day weekend in May

 Having flexible date options will assist you in finding a suitable date for your event.
-Review the Event "Blackout" Dates policy.
+Review the Limited Event Dates policy.
 Consult with OSEP during the request and application process for details.

 All RRWs will only be permitted to use university approved courses provided in the request and application process.
 These courses have been carefully selected and reviewed by the Department of Public Safety, Stanford Transportation, and the Office of Special Events & Protocol, among others, and have been certified by USA Track & Field as consistent with the rules and regulations found in the USA Track & Field’s course certification program..